 Irrevocable Beneficiaries Cannot Be Changed Easily

 A beneficiary is a person or an entity named to receive certain benefits.
 In the case of life insurance, the beneficiary receives the death benefit after an insured person dies.
 When you arrange life insurance coverage, you usually have the freedom to name beneficiaries and choose who receives the death benefit.
 The question becomes what happens after the policy is issued.

-An irrevocable beneficiary is a beneficiary that cannot be changed or removed easily.
 For example, an irrevocable trust beneficiary might have a reasonable degree of certainty that they won't be removed as a beneficiary.

 Revocable vs. Irrevocable Beneficiaries